Turquoise Stones

 Fun Fact: Golden Hills Turquoise forms in limestone, similar to some of the highest-quality turquoise mines in the world, giving it excellent hardness and stability.

-Mined in Nevada, Palomino Turquoise is relatively rare and lesser-known, making it a hidden gem for collectors and designers seeking something different.
+Although commonly referred to as Palomino Turquoise, Palomino is actually a form of Variscite.
+Relatively rare and lesser-known, Palomino is a hidden gem for collectors and designers seeking something different.
 Its earthy, understated tones make it versatile and easy to wear, pairing beautifully with both silver and gold settings.

 Pure, robin’s egg blue color with little to no matrix, Sleeping Beauty Turquoise is one of the most sought-after turquoise varieties in the world.